NickDickinsonWilde/ansible-role-jsmin/README.md

       roles:
         -role: nickwilde1990.jsmin

 To install `jsmin` for multiple PHP versions.
-Note: this will probably not work on Debian 8 but will work fine on Ubuntu.

     - hosts: all
       tasks: